Jules Epstein

 A 1978 graduate of the University of Pennsylvania School of Law, Professor Epstein began his legal career with the Defender Association of Philadelphia.
 He was an adjunct professor at the University of Pennsylvania from 1988 through 2006, has taught in and prepared materials for countless continuing legal education programs, and has authored dozens of articles and book chapters on criminal law and evidence topics.
 He served as a Professor of Law and the Director of the Taishoff Advocacy, Technology, and Public Service Institute at Widener School of Law before joining the faculty at Temple.

-Professor Epstein’s work has concentrated, in recent years, on capital case, eyewitness, and forensics issues.
-He has taught death penalty law nationally to judges and attorneys, and continues to handle capital cases at the appellate and post conviction stages.
+Professor Epstein’s work has concentrated, in recent years, on capital case, eyewitness, and forensics issues as well as trial advocacy.
+He has taught death penalty law nationally to judges and attorneys, and continues to occasionally handle or consult on capital cases and wrongful conviction cases at the appellate and post-conviction stages.
 In the area of eyewitness evidence, he has lectured, authored both articles and book chapters, and served as an expert witness.

 Education